dletorey/rebuild/src/posts/massive-attack-bristol-2024.md

 Even though they didn't play my favourite track, [Hymn of the Big Wheel](https://song.link/gb/i/715864438) this gig was just incredible and the absolute standout track was Group Four (featuring Liz Fraser).

 It was so good we even looked into going to see them in Portugal later this week.
-If you ever get the chance to see Massive Attack live, juts do it.
+If you ever get the chance to see Massive Attack live, just do it.